Foreword by Matt Diggity:

 Include a logo watermark on your image and that can be seen front and center on Google for a competitive target keyword.

 Depending on your niche, image optimization can drive a fair bit of extra traffic.

 I ranked a client in the fashion apparel industry and their designs showed up first for competitive terms in addition to their website.
-Since people look closely at the design of clothing as part of the buying consideration; it helped drive click thru rate from Google image results.
+Since people look closely at the design of clothing as part of the buying consideration; it helped drive click through rate from Google image results.